AjaySingh136/LEARN-apache-flink-java/README.md

 - -DarchetypeArtifactId=flink-quickstart-java: Which template to use (Java quickstart).
 - -DarchetypeVersion=1.19.1: Template version (matches the Flink version you want).
 - -DgroupId=com.example: Your organization ID (part of the project’s coordinates; used in package naming).
-- -DartifactId=flink-wordcount: Your project name; also becomes the folder name.
+- -DartifactId=flink-tst-modules: Your project name; also becomes the folder name.
 - -Dversion=1.0-SNAPSHOT: Project version (SNAPSHOT means “in development”).
 - -Dpackage=com.example: The Java package for your source code (folders under src/main/java).
 - -DinteractiveMode=false: Don’t ask questions; use the values provided.